SPACE SHUTTLE

 Typically, it takes the form of a spacecraft equipped with wings, although lifting bodies have been designed.
 The propulsion to reach space may be purely rocket based or may use the assistance of air-breathing engines.

-Only pure rocket spaceplanes have succeeded in reaching space, although several have been carried up to an altitude of several tens of thousands of feet by conventional aircraft before release.
+several have been carried up to an altitude of several tens of thousands

 All spaceplanes to date have used rocket engines.
 Rockets are the only kind of engines that work in space.
 Due to the circularising burn necessarily being done in space, orbital spaceplanes require rocket engines for at least that portion of the flight.